SPP 705–01: Extended Leave of Absence

 Arizona Board of Regents Policy Manual - 6–805

-An employee may request an extended leave of absence.
-Leave may be used:
+An employee may request an extended leave of absence for the following:

 For further information, see: